walterdejong/synctool/doc/chapter3.md

 node with the extension `.saved`.
 If you don't like this, you can tell synctool to not make any backup copies with:

     backup_copies no

 It is however highly recommended that you run with `backup_copies` enabled.
-You can manually specify that you want to remove backup copies using
+You can manually specify that you want to remove backup copies using:

     synctool --erase-saved
     synctool -e

 3.9 Checking for updates